kevinndungu-source/A-B_Testing/README.md

 #### Chi-TEST RESULTS EXPLANATION

-The output from your Chi-Square test is as follows:
+The output from the Chi-Square test is as follows:
 >
 >- **Chi-Square Statistic:** 5.66
 >